Parabens are Everywhere

 The initial study design was to include non-cancerous comparison tissue to determine whether paraben levels were significantly different from those found in the cancerous breast tissue.
 The authors expected to find no parabens in the non-cancerous tissue.

-When they did find parabens, they concluded that their equipment had been contaminated by paraben-containing soaps used in the lab.
+When they did find parabens in the non-cancerous tissue, they concluded that their equipment had been contaminated by paraben-containing soaps used in the lab.
 It is curious to me that they didn’t also question the possibility that the cancerous tissue samples had been contaminated in the same way.

 This is a very preliminary study.
 The sample size was small.
-There was no information gathered on the patients whatsoever: the stage of their cancers; their ages; lifestyles; their frequency and type of paraben use.
+There was no information provided on the patients: the stage of their cancers; their ages; lifestyles; their frequency and type of paraben use.
 There were no (usable) control samples that the cancerous tissue samples could be compared to.

 In Dr. Darbre’s own words, “These studies demonstrate that parabens can be found intact in the human breast and this should open the way technically for more detailed information to be obtained on body burdens of parabens and in particular whether body burdens are different in cancer from those in normal tissues.”